Nova Gorica Grammar School

+Nova Gorica Grammar School or Gimnazija Nova Gorica, is a coeducational secondary school in western Slovenia.
+Located in Nova Gorica, the school is for students aged between 15 and 19.
+It has been certified as one of the top European Parliament Ambassador Schools in the country.

 History

 It was established after the annexation of the Slovenian Littoral to the Yugoslavia in September 1947.
 It was initially located in the nearby town of Šempeter pri Gorici.
 In 1952, it was transferred to a suburb of the town of Nova Gorica, and in 1960 to the current location in the very centre of the town.

 Notable alumni

 Many prominent people have attended the Nova Gorica Grammar School since its founding.
 Among them were: